manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme2.md

 follows the file `name`.`extension` convention.
 The type name is `Payments` and the type domain is `sql`.

 ---
-With IntelliJ you can even execute your Manifold SQL queries directly against sample data, analyze query execution plans, and a lot more.
+With IntelliJ you can interactively execute parameterized SQL queries in your code directly against test data, analyze query execution plans, and a lot more.

 <img width="550" height="550" align="top" src="../../docs/images/img4.png">
 <br>

+While IntelliJ is not required to use Manifold SQL, it can boost your development experience significantly.

 ---
 CRUD operations and transactions are a pleasure with Manifold SQL.
 Easily make and commit changes however you like.